Xavier-Maruff/polaris/README.md

 let my_arr: Array(Int) = [1, 2, 3]
 //array.apply_at is nominally pure, but the compiler will optimise this
-//to mutate the underlying array rather than copy let my_arr = my_arr |> array.apply_at(0, add_1)
+//to mutate the underlying array via a move rather than copy let my_arr = my_arr |> array.apply_at(0, add_1)
 ```